General Policies and Procedures

 Men’s and women’s residence hall areas, including their patios, are always off limits to the opposite sex; this restriction applies to holidays and summer vacations as well as the academic year.
 With permission of a Prefect, exceptions to the residence hall visitation rules are made at the beginning or end of the academic year for purposes of moving boxes or luggage in and out of residence halls.
 Exceptions are also made for maintenance jobs, particularly over the summer, but only during normal business hours.

-For the 2021-22 academic year, Gould is the residence hall for women, while Merrill-Keep and Wilson are the halls for men.
+Gould is the residence hall for women, while St. Augustine (Merrill-Keep) and Wilson are the halls for men.
 Other uses of these buildings affect visitation, as follows.

 Gould also houses the campus dining hall (or commons) and kitchen.
 The second and third floors of Gould are residence hall areas at all times; men must not enter them except according to the above exceptions.
 Neither may men enter the wings of the first floor, where women staff reside, except upon invitation as provided below.
 The central first-floor dining and common rooms are open to both sexes from 7:00 a.m. until 8:00 p.m. each day; outside of these hours, they are regarded as part of the women’s residence hall area, and are off-limits to men.
-Kitchen workers of either sex may be on duty in the kitchen and servery outside of these hours, provided that men enter and exit the building through the rear, and do not enter any other areas of the building.
+Kitchen workers of either sex may be on duty in the kitchen and servery outside of these hours, provided that men enter and exit the kitchen directly by the rearmost door of Gould, and do not enter any other areas of the building.

-All three residence halls have first-floor apartments for staff, faculty, or guests; Merrill-Keep also has apartments at each end of the building.
+Gould and Wilson have first-floor apartments for staff, faculty, or guests; St. Augustine Hall has apartments at each end of the building.
 These apartments are not regarded as residence hall areas, and have separate entrances.
 As private residences, students may not enter these apartments without invitation; however, upon invitation from faculty or staff residing there, students of either sex may enter, provided that members of the opposite sex (relative to the hall in question) enter only through the separate entrances and do not pass through to any part of the dormitory proper.

 The residence halls are locked at 11:00 p.m.
 Sunday through Thursday and at 1:00 a.m. on Friday and Saturday nights.
 Students are to be in their residence halls by these times.
 In special cases students can be admitted later by prior arrangements with a residence hall Prefect.
 These arrangements must be made at least 24 hours before the scheduled event.
 Since this requires that the Prefect stay up to admit a latecomer, permission is given only for very good reasons.